GerardZ/PulseClockMaster/Readme.md

 ### Why would i need this

 You might be a happy owner of such a slave clock, threw it on your attic, like me.
-And always asked yourself how to enable that beautiful thing.
+Always asking yourself how to enable that beautiful thing.
 This can be your savior.

 ### What do i need